Guide to Sperm Testing

 - the tail, made of protein fibers, which helps it “swim” toward the egg

-- the midpiece, or body, which contains mitochondria to power the sperm’s movement
+- the midpiece, or body/neck, which contains mitochondria to power the sperm’s movement

-- the head, which houses the nucleus where the sperm’s precious cargo—genetic information—is stored, as well as the acrosomal vesicle, a tiny structure at the tip of the sperm full of enzymes that helps the sperm penetrate the egg by digesting proteins and sugars on the surface of the egg.
+- the head, which houses the nucleus where the sperm’s precious cargo—genetic information—is stored, as well as the acrosome, a tiny structure at the tip of the sperm full of enzymes that helps the sperm penetrate the egg by digesting proteins and sugars on the surface of the egg.

 Each sperm cell contains 23 chromosomes, which is half the number of chromosomes in a typical human cell; it’s known as a “haploid” cell.
 A chromosome is a molecule of DNA, the material that guides the growth and development of the entire human body.
 The egg contains the other half.
 Together, they create a fully realized cell of 46 chromosomes (known as a “diploid” cell), which then divides to become all of the other cells in the body.
 The fact that half of our DNA comes from the sperm and the other half from the egg is why we inherit some traits from each of our parents.

-Sperm are produced in the testes (testicles) in a process called spermatogenesis, which takes about 74 days.1 Approximately 50–100 million viable sperm are produced by the testes each day.2 Spermatogenesis begins at puberty and continues, typically uninterrupted, until death.
-There is, however, changes in the health and quantity of the sperm with age.
+Sperm are produced in the testes (testicles) in a process called spermatogenesis, which takes about 74 days.
+Approximately 50–100 million viable sperm are produced by the testes each day.
+Spermatogenesis begins at puberty and continues, typically uninterrupted, until death.
+There are, however, changes in the health and quantity of the sperm with age.

 There are several characteristics that, when examined in sperm testing, can indicate the health of sperm and overall male fertility.